-Since the United States uses outlet Type A and B, which feature two flat pins or two flat pins and a round pin, you will be unable to use American appliances in Sweden without plugging them into an adapter and possibly a converter first.
-Power adapters and step-down transformers (power converters) are relatively cheap, and you can generally buy them while abroad just as easily as you can at home.
-Still, it's a good idea to pack these electrical devices for your trip and check to make sure your appliances can accept 230 volts before you go.
+Since the United States uses outlet Type A and B—which feature two flat pins or two flat pins and a round pin—you will be unable to use American appliances in Sweden without plugging them into an adapter and possibly a converter.

 If these devices are the only electrical items you are traveling with, this is the only adapter you need.
-(Even though these devices should automatically adapt to the higher voltage in Sweden and across Europe, it is a good idea to make sure about your specific device before you go.)
+(Even though these devices should automatically adapt to the higher voltage in Sweden and across Europe, it is a good idea to review the user manual about your specific device before you go.)

 As a general rule, it's a bad idea to bring any type of hairdryer to Sweden because it's difficult to find a suitable converter because of their high power consumption.
 Instead, you can check if your accommodation in Sweden has one in the room or if not, just buy a cheap one locally.

 When it comes to buying a power adapter for international travel, especially when visiting more than one country on a trip, getting a universal adapter is really the way to go—but you'll still need to make sure you don't also need to get a converter depending on your appliance's voltage capacity.